rweigel/cdawmeta/README.md

 # 1 About

-This package uses [CDAWeb's](https://cdaweb.gsfc.nasa.gov) metadata to create HAPI `catalog` and `info` metadata and SPASE `NumericalData` metadata.
+This Python package uses [CDAWeb's](https://cdaweb.gsfc.nasa.gov) metadata to create HAPI `catalog` and `info` metadata and SPASE `NumericalData` metadata.

 It was originally developed to upgrade the metadata from CDAWeb's HAPI server (the existing server only includes the minimum required metadata).

 As discussed in the [SPASE](#SPASE) section, the code was extended to remedy major issues with existing SPASE `NumericalData` metadata for CDAWeb datasets.
-(As discussed in the [SPASE](#SPASE) section, we abandoned our attempt to use existing SPASE records to create HAPI metadata.)
+(We abandoned our attempt to use existing SPASE records to create HAPI metadata due to these issues.)

 The code reads and combines information from

-* [all.xml](https://spdf.gsfc.nasa.gov/pub/catalogs/all.xml), which has dataset-level information for ~2,700 datasets;
+* [all.xml](https://spdf.gsfc.nasa.gov/pub/catalogs/all.xml), which has dataset-level information for approximately 2,700 datasets;
 * The [Master CDF](https://cdaweb.gsfc.nasa.gov/pub/software/cdawlib/0JSONS/) files (we use the JSON representation) referenced in [all.xml](https://spdf.gsfc.nasa.gov/pub/catalogs/all.xml), which contain both  dataset-level metadata and variable metadata;
 * The list of URLs for CDF files associated with each dataset using the CDASR [orig_data](https://cdaweb.gsfc.nasa.gov/WebServices/) endpoint; and
 * A CDF file referenced in the [orig_data](https://cdaweb.gsfc.nasa.gov/WebServices/) response (for computing cadence and determining if the variable names in the Master CDF match those in a data CDF).